MarkNuar/Project_SE2/RASD/1Rasd.md

     * Partial revision of the domain assumptions w.r.t. the authorities' credentials
     * Expansion of the security performance chapter
     * Correction of loops in sequence diagrams
+    * Correction of typos in G6
+    * Correction of use case and sequence diagram for "GetImprovements"
 ## Reference documents
 * Specification document: “Mandatory Project Assignment AY 2019‐2020”
 ## Document structure